The EPSO E-tray test: a question of organisation

 First challenge: the scattered information

 To answer a question, the candidate has to gather and analyse information sourced from a number of emails.
-However, the inbox contains around twenty emails randomly ordered.
+However, the inbox contains many emails randomly ordered.
 The candidate has to be able to quickly identify the relevant emails and extract the key information from them.
 So an organised mind is essential.

 Second challenge: the ranking of options

 The candidate may hesitate between two similar values, for example between ‘Totally disagree’ and ‘Disagree’.
-Analysing EPSO competencies is not necessarily enough to make the correct choice.
+Analysing the competencies is not necessarily enough to make the correct choice.
 Therefore, combining a few criteria and demonstrating a fine level of discrimination is required.

 Third challenge: timing